 Tip #3: Don’t infuse your message with urgency

-With so many people feeling pressured to clock in even when they’re sick, that would certainly be the wrong tone to strike.
+With so many people feeling pressured to clock in even when sick, that would be the wrong tone.
 Here’s an example of the kind of message that really shouldn’t leave your drafts.

-So many things went wrong here — and judging by that angry reaction emoji, Tom didn’t appreciate it either!
+So many things went wrong here — and judging by that angry reaction emoji, Nick didn’t appreciate it either!

-Firstly, there’s no need to go into specifics about the type of injury poor Tom has sustained.
+For one, there was no need to go into specifics about the type of injury poor Nick has sustained.

-On top of that, the example above is basically setting a deadline for Tom’s recovery process, which certainly won’t speed it up.
+On top of that, the example above sets a deadline for Nick’s recovery process, which certainly won’t speed it up.

 Tip #4: Express your core message